DevExpress/obsolete-devextreme-examples/datagrid-webapi/README.md

 3. Build and Run the solution

-When the application is running you can view/filter/sort/group orders, view order details, add/modify/delete orders or order detail items.
+When the application is running, you can view/filter/sort/group orders, view order details, add/modify/delete orders or order detail items.